cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentsView.md

 Drilling down can happen multiple times if there are more levels in the deployments hierarchy.

-To go back to the parent page, use the breadcrumbs in top part of the page.
+To go back to the parent page, use "Parent" button in the details pane header or the breadcrumbs in top part of the page.

 ![Drilled-down Deployments View](/images/ui/widgets/deployments-view-drilled-down.png)